 Not all migraines are the same.
 There are 5 major ways to define your headaches.
 Take some time and read about each one and identify the headache type that applies to you.
+Sometimes learning more about specific pains will help a patient understand what type of body pain treatment he/she needs.

 This is the migraine that is severe, lasts longer than 72 hours and will not go away.
 There is a small risk for having a stroke with these types of migraines.
 For this reason, admission to the hospital for IV treatment may be required.